BabatundeOnabajo/Famous-Quotes-Task-Pane-Add-In/README.md

 # Famous-Quotes-Task-Pane-Add-In
 This is a task pane add-in for the popular word processing software Microsoft Word which displays various famous quotes from important people throughout history.
+An add-in is a tool within a Microsoft Office product - for example, Microsoft Word, Microsoft PowerPoint, and so on - that extends the functionality of the particular Microsoft product in some way.

 # Requirements
 In order to use this add-in, you will need the following contingent on what operating system you are using: